-Here are some examples of important practices to keep in mind when intertwining the two concepts.
+Here are some examples of important practices to keep in mind when intertwining EX and CX.

-The ability to understand feelings is important, but being able to also share those feelings and listen to the emotion of their needs and doubts is essential.
+The ability to understand feelings is important, but sharing those feelings and listening to the emotion of their needs and doubts is more essential.
 Leaders should have a natural sense of how their people are doing and how their customers are doing, but they should also go out of their way to hear people out.
 If your own team isn’t feeling heard or important, your customers aren’t going to either.

 Allow your employees and your customers to speak their minds without judgment or interruption.
 Empathetic listening is a handy skill to master for any leader.
 Instead of silently drumming up your next talking point while someone else is leading a conversation, try asking clarifying questions, holding eye contact and repeating key points.